porkotyler/Riddler/README.md

 ## A Python Game Of Riddles

 Riddler is a revolutionary game of riddles that only lets you solve one riddle about (SPOILER ALERT!) darkness and that’s it!
-I made it using Python just so I could practice user inputs.
+I made it using Python just so I could practice loops and user inputs.
 You can fork it and make it more complex if you want it’s up to you.

 ## Getting Started